Orthogonal-Research-Lab/devoworm.github.io/Figure-and-Graphs-for-Publications.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2) [Color Blindness Simulator](http://www.color-blindness.com/coblis-color-blindness-simulator/)

 Regarding the assembly of bibliographies: try to import references into an EndNote, Mendeley, or Zotero library.
 Dr. Richard Gordon has a set of macros for dynamic reference citation in manuscripts and other documents where references are numbered.

+Please also take a look at some of the tutorials in the Reproducibility for Everybody